HIV Criminalization and Women

 The world's first HIV-related prosecutions and laws happened in the mid- to late-1980s, when HIV was truly a death sentence for millions of people around the globe who acquired it.
 These laws were an attempt to control a raging epidemic that virtually no one understood.
 But they also served to spread the myth that people living with HIV were dangerous "monsters" and that the threat of people "intentionally infecting" others was high, when cases in which a person actually intends to do harm by transmitting HIV to another person are very rare.

 It would seem logical that the use of criminal law against people living with HIV would stop as the world draws closer to controlling the epidemic with the powerful tools we now have.
-But even though effective HIV drugs can now dramatically extend and improve the lives of people living with HIV, while reducing transmission risk from a person taking them to zero, the trend to criminalize HIV status has increased in recent years.
+But even though effective HIV drugs can now dramatically extend and improve the lives of people with HIV, while reducing transmission risk from a person taking them to zero, the trend to criminalize HIV status has increased in recent years.
 This fact makes it even clearer that these laws are based on irrational fears, and not current scientific knowledge about HIV.

 What Is the Impact of These Laws?